yourplatform.in

 Kasuti

 The Karnataka cities of Dharwad and Bijapur are the birthplaces of Kasuti needlework.
-Delicate geometric patterns, such as squares, triangles, and straight lines, are showcased in this design technique.
+This design technique showcases delicate geometric patterns like squares, triangles, and straight lines.
 Traditionally, this embroidery is done on white or off-white fabrics using black silk thread.

 Gota means slender ribbons made of gold or silver-toned thread.
 Gota patti, or Gota work, is a unique embroidery technique from Rajasthan.
 Metallic ribbons are used to create lovely borders and motifs.
 This work is used to decorate traditional garments such as saris, dupattas, lehengas, salwars and accessories such as small purses and footwear.